unfoldingWord/translation-helps-rcl/src/components/Card/Card.md

 // set this to null to test settings title fallback const settingsTitle = 'Cool card Settings'

-// set this to none to disable remove card option const onRemoveCard = () => {
+// set this to null to disable remove card option const onRemoveCard = () => {
   console.log(`Clicked card removal`);
 }